 How big is your closet?
 Are you going to be putting a lot of items in there?
 If quite big and it’s a yes to the latter, you’re going to need bright light (60watts or above) to see and manage the layout properly, otherwise, the closet interior will get messy in no time because you’re not going to be able to see properly and things are going to get mixed up.

-These are the simple hacks to planning your closet layout.
+These are the simple hacks to planning your custom closet layout.
 Taking into consideration what you plan to put in there is the principle behind all closet layouts, Once you’ve got a good idea of that, the rest falls into place rather easily.